Javascript is required Five questions about saving for your child - ABN AMRO

 2. Should the savings be in your name?

-If you set aside some money for your child every month in your own savings account, that money is and will remain yours.
+Imagine you deposit a monthly amount into a savings account in your own name.
+Although this money will be used to cover expenses for your child in the future, it is and will remain yours.
 If and when you give the money to your child is up to you.
 This may be some point in the future when you think the time is right.
 Three thoughts here:

-3. If you give your child all the money you have saved up in one go at some point in the future, you may become liable for gift tax sooner than if you spread the instalments over the years.
+3. If you give that money to your child in one go, you may be more likely to owe gift tax than if you spread those gifts over several years.

 3. Should the savings be in your child’s name?

-Parents often open an account as soon as their child is born.
+Many parents open a savings account for their child as soon as their child is born.
 They then get into the habit of putting money into the new account.
 This situation is different from saving in an account in the parent’s name.
-If you put savings into your child’s account, you are actually already giving that money away, and it becomes their property.
-Everything you save is always considered a gift to your child.
-Again, three thoughts here:
+That’s because you’re technically giving that money away – for your child’s benefit, of course.
+Everything you save is therefore always considered a gift to your child.

-You are giving the money to your child, but as a parent, you still have control over the money until your child turns 18.
+1. You’re giving money to your child, but as a parent, you still have control over the money until your child turns 18.
 This means that you decide whether money is saved in a savings account or invested in an investment account, as well as whether any withdrawals are made.

-Be aware that your child will have access to the money when they turn 18.
-From that moment on, your child will decide whether to continue saving or investing the money or whether to withdraw it.
+2. Be aware that your child will have full access to the money when they turn 18.
+From that moment on, they can choose to save, invest or withdraw money.

 5. How do you obtain a deed of gift under administration?

 You are free to use our template to produce your own deed of gift under administration.
-You can find it in our article ‘Gifts under administration’.
-This document covers things such as the gift amount, when the administration ends and whether a successor administrator is appointed.
-An exclusion clause is included by default: this protects your child and the savings in the case of divorce.
+It allows you to record key details like the gift amount, when the administration ends and whether a successor administrator is appointed.
+An exclusion clause is included by default: This protects your child from the risk of the savings being redistributed in the event of divorce or separation.

-Our template works well for a lot of situations, but sometimes things are more complicated: this could include gifting larger amounts and/or attaching specific conditions, such as a fideicommissum or a revocation clause.
+Our deed covers many situations, but it might not always be appropriate for you.
+This might be the case if you’re gifting larger amounts or attaching specific conditions, such as a fideicommissum or a revocation clause.
 These clauses must be formulated carefully, and we strongly advise you to speak to a specialist such as a notary.

 Tags